 A recent Lifeway Research study on #metoo—the hashtag campaign that took the country by storm—shows that more pastors say they are addressing sexual violence from the pulpit.
 Still, half say they lack training in how to address it.
-This even as two-thirds of pastors say domestic or sexual violence occurs in the lives of people in their congregation.
+This discrepancy presents itself even as two-thirds of pastors say domestic or sexual violence occurs in the lives of people in their congregation.

 Reflections: A GC2 Summit on Responding to Sexual Violence is a one-day event which will challenge and inspire pastors and church leaders to address the very real tragedy in our churches and to begin the healing process of being who God designed all of us to be.
 The theme “Reflections” was chosen for its multiple use as looking directly at ourselves and our acts, the mental process which accompanies what we see, and the change that can happen as a result of repentance and transformation.